KolbyLalonde/SENG-438/A4/Report.md

 ### Kolby's tests 1 and 2

 For my test #1 I did not test the search with different data as it would be impossible to test for all possible search options.
 This is why I decided to only test for a singular iteam "Basketball".
 In the filter bar I tested more than one brand search option by selecting both splading and wilson brand.
 For the price search bar I tried only one valid price range as trying to cover all valid price ranges would be unreasonable.
-In my test #2 login I didn't test for different data sets as I didn't think it would be effective to make numerous Amazon account.
-This is why only one account was created for testing purposes of the valid user login functionality.
+In my test #2 login I tested both a valid email and invalid email.
+Also for password I tested a valid password and invalid password to cover all cases of a sign in.

 ### Sadman's tests ? and ?